 When he arrived in San Francisco, Newmark started emerging himself in local programming events and get-togethers.
 To keep himself and his friends up to date, he started an email list that would notify everyone about the events that would take place.

 That email list became a fun side project of his but after a while took on a life of its own.
 Eventually, people started posting other content such as the furniture they would sell.
-People even started buying cars from each other off of that list.
+They even began buying cars from each other off of that list.

 At some point, everyone’s inbox was cluttered with updates, making it an absolute mess to handle and navigate.
 To streamline the content, Newmark decided to put up a simple website that would list all the offerings.